How to Make WWWow with

 It is all neatly organized and you can do all the management from one place.
 This function also lets you see where the sales are coming from and adjust marketing activities accordingly.

-In BigCommerce, you have a possibility to add many currencies and easily adjust the conversion rates manually, but don’t have a special tool to manage international sales, except for the most expensive enterprise plan.
+In BigCommerce, you have the possibility to add many currencies and easily adjust the conversion rates manually, but don’t have a special tool to manage international sales, except for the most expensive enterprise plan.

 With Shopify Markets, you can also sell in multiple languages, while BigCommerce only lets you do the with the use of an external app.

-Shopify vs BigCommerce: marketing tools
+Shopify vs BigCommerce - marketing tools

 Many marketing extras, as in the case of sales, are available via apps and add-ons, but there are also interesting in-built ones.